-• Manually: The gates can also be activated manually by using the Hot or Tabbed menus.
-For example: If any of the pulse echo modes (PE, PECT, PETP) had been selected in diagram 1, only gate 1 will have been activated from the factory setup.
+Manually: The gates can also be activated manually by using the Hot or Tabbed menus.
+For example: If any of the pulse echo modes (PE, PECT, PETP), shown in diagram 1, have been selected, only gate 1 will have been activated from the factory setup.
 However, the user may have a requirement to activate and utilize more than one gate, depending on the application.